icopy-site/awesome-cn/docs/awesome/awesome-angular.md

 * [ngs-json-utils](https://github.com/andrei-shpileuski/ngs-json-utils) - A lightweight utility library for Angular applications that provides easy-to-use functions for working with JSON objects.
 It includes methods for deep cloning, serialization, and deserialization of JSON data, designed specifically for Angular projects with TypeScript support.
 * [lbx-change-sets](https://github.com/Service-Soft/lbx-change-sets) - This package helps you to track changes made on your entities automatically using a base repository class to extend from.
 * [ngememoize](https://github.com/akbarsaputrait/ngememoize) - Easily boost the performance of your Angular applications by memoizing functions and getters with this lightweight and simple-to-use library.
+* [ngx-gooey](https://github.com/wadie/ngx-gooey) - The gooey effect for Angular, used for shape blobbing / metaballs.

 ---